JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 2 Pre-Flood Animals - destroyed

+Context: The global flood destroyed the majority of the animal kingdom along with humanity.

 - Population: 2,000,000,000 (Global ecosystem)
 - ΔOS = -1.00
 - VSA (Basic) = 0.20